Fahid24/bikes-store-client-aide/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live link](https://my-11th-assignment-clintsite.web.app/home).

 ## About projects
 # This projecst is about bike store house.